ontoportal/documentation/docs/_management/reference_sparql_endpoint.md

 The system may not be up, and its content is taken from the main BioPortal system several years ago.

-Examples of useful SPARQL queries may be found at our <a href="http://sparql.bioontology.org/examples">SPARQL examples page</a>, and considerable background information is available at our <a href="https://www.bioontology.org/wiki/SPARQL_BioPortal">SPARQL documentation page</a>.
+Examples of useful SPARQL queries may be found at our [SPARQL examples page](http://sparql.bioontology.org/examples), and considerable background information is available at our [SPARQL documentation page](https://www.bioontology.org/wiki/SPARQL_BioPortal).
 (Some of the SPARQL queries may not work on the OntoPortal Appliance.)

-You can also test your own queries against some example content at our <a href="http://sparql.bioontology.org/">SPARQL test page</a>.
+You can also test your own queries against some example content at our [SPARQL test page](http://sparql.bioontology.org/).